Marcelle Karp: Career

-After she left Bust, Karp began a career in broadcast as a Creative Director, working for BET, fuse, MSG, Lifetime, VH1.
-She continued to write for a various of publications including Sesame Street Workshop, Publishers Weekly and Covey Club.
-In 2012, she began produced the live stand-up show, Hello Giggles Presents at the Upright Citizen's Brigade Theatre, hosted by her daughter, Ruby Karp.
+After she left Bust, Karp began a career in broadcast as a creative director, working for BET, fuse, MSG, Lifetime, and VH1.
+She continued to write for publications including Sesame Street Workshop, Publishers Weekly and Covey Club.
+In 2012, she produced the live stand-up show Hello Giggles Presents at the Upright Citizen's Brigade Theatre, hosted by her daughter, Ruby Karp.
 It eventually became We Hope You Have Fun.
 Karp remains active as an activist, and spoke at Riot Fest in 2014.
-Her debut YA novel, Getting Over Max Cooper, will be out April 2022.
+Her debut YA novel, Getting Over Max Cooper, was released in April 2022.

 Personal life

 Marcelle Karp is the mother of writer Ruby Karp.
-She married in 2000, shortly after her daughter's birth, then divorced in 2002.
+Karp is a mentor with Unlock Her Potential, which was founded by Sophia Chang.